IRL

 Are you sure you want to delete this message?

-Sexually transmissible infections (STIs) and blood-borne viruses (BBVs) can affect anybody, no matter your gender, your genitals, or what type of sex you have.
+Sexually transmissible infections (STIs) and blood-borne viruses (BBVs) can affect anyone - no matter your gender, your genitals, or what kinds of sex you have.

-You can also find more information on barrier protection here and safer sex communication tips here.
+You can also check out barrier protection here and safer sex communication tips here.

 You successfully shared the app